NHL Winter Classic: Television ratings

-The Winter Classic has proven to be a ratings success for the league in the United States and is regularly the league's most watched regular season contest (in the US), rivaling the ratings for the Stanley Cup.
+The Winter Classic was initially a major ratings success for the league in the United States and had regularly been the league's most watched regular season contest (in the US), rivaling the ratings for the Stanley Cup.

 The 2014 Winter Classic between the Detroit Red Wings and the Toronto Maple Leafs had a television viewership in the U.S. and Canada of 8.2 million television viewers, a North American record for a regular season game; in addition to setting an NHL-record paid attendance of 105,491.
 Sportsnet's Chris Johnston said, "The feeling when the players walked into the 87-year-old stadium in front of more than 100,000 fans was truly something special.
 The biggest and best Winter Classic of them all lived up to its advanced billing."
 The game went down to the wire, ending in a 3–2 Toronto victory in a shootout.

+By the time of the 2026 Winter Classic, the event had lost most of its viewership premium, as the Stadium Series and the regular season opening night had retained higher viewership while the Winter Classic continued to fall behind ordinary regular season games carried on its over-the-air network package.